Life on Distant Hill Blog... Methane Gas and Climate Change

 According to Wikipedia, one of the most significant natural sources of atmospheric methane are wetlands, and they remain a major area of concern with respect to climate change.
 The methane is released as organic material in the wetland slowly decompose and ferment in the oxygen poor environment found there.

-If this is in fact methane being released, I'm sure that the small amount of being produced isn't adding much to total global gas emissions.
+But if this is in fact methane being released, I'm sure that the small amount of being produced isn't adding much to total global gas emissions.
 But it certainly isn't helping.

 The test to see if it is methane is to attempt to light it on fire.
 If it Burns it is methane.
 I definitely have to give that a try!